mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 throughout the body and the other receives blood from body tissues and filters it back into the arterial cardiovascular organ.
 Their digestive systems are simpler than those of Humaniti, efficiently extracting nutrients from meat but with little ability to process vegetable matter.
-Their waste- processing organs are highly developed, enabling them to process fluids and remove toxins in a more efficient manner than humans.
+Their waste-processing organs are highly developed, enabling them to process fluids and remove toxins in a more efficient manner than humans.

 Reproductive organs are similar to those of humans but Ithklur infants are